The-Singularity-Labs/blog/content/xbacked-reviewed.md

 Translating this to xBacked: your digital assets (like cryptocurrency) are the comic book collection, and the xUSD you receive is like the laptop.
 You're not selling your assets but using them to get something else you need, with the plan to reclaim them later by repaying the xUSD you borrowed, plus a small fee, akin to giving the laptop back to get your collection once again.
 This system allows you to leverage your assets without permanently parting with them, mirroring how collateralized lending works in the real world, but within the digital financial landscape of xBacked.

 There is a critical difference between how xBacked works and how the example works.
 The xUSD you borrowed did not exist before you borrowed it.
-You are not borrowing it from someone who already owns xUSD, the xUSD you borrowed was actually minted out of thin air.
+You are not borrowing it from someone who already owns xUSD, the xUSD you borrowed was actually minted out of thin air by the smart contract.
 This works because the xUSD you are borrowing is being borrowed from your future self.
 The loan is "over-collateralized" because you have more collateral than the value of the loan.
 So you are essentially prepaying back the loan and its interest.
 If you don't make payments, its fine because the smart contract can use your collateral as payment.
 As long as the debt is less than the asset, then everything nets out positive.
 This is actually very similar to how real world [commercial banks create virtual US dollars](https://www.youtube.com/watch?v=cDNSNX48Kmo&t=297s).

 ## Why would someone use xBacked?

 xBacked and other lending platforms like Folks Finance give DeFi users the opportunity to "be their own bank".
-This is a permissionless platform where its possible to execute lending activities without any prior approval.
+You are borrowing from yourself, and so don't need a counterparty to get access to credit.
 In theory, as these platforms mature, we can have versions of our existing financail services that are far less suceptible to manipulation and corruption.

 ### Opportunities: